Illinois Department of Human Services

 The process for making a request can be found in the Adaptive Equipment, Assistive Technology, Home and Vehicle Information Bulletin recently posted in draft form.
 The bulletin includes specific instructions for both sprinkler requests and replacement of existing windows in order to meet secondary emergency exit requirements.

 Reimbursement limits remain in effect including the maximum lifetime reimbursement of $15,000 per CILA site.
-Providers that are unsure whether or not this $15,000 threshold has been utilized should contact George Bengel at the Division of Developmental Disabilities.
+Providers that are unsure whether or not this $15,000 threshold has been utilized should contact Michael Vespa at the Division of Developmental Disabilities.

 The information contained herein should not be considered a substitute for the appropriate official statutes, rules, regulations, or the advice of legal counsel.